 Figure \ref{SFH} shows the calculated values for SFR$_{\text{Birth}}$ and SFR$_{\text{Final}}$, as functions of look-back time, which measures how long ago an event occurred relative to the present day.
 Here, the top panels show SFR$_{\text{Birth}}$ and the middle panels show SFR$_{\text{Final}}$.
 By comparing these two plots, we gain insight into the impact of radial migration on the SFH of the galaxies.
 Since stars migrate away from their birth radii over time, binning by R$_{\text{Final}}$ instead of R$_{\text{Birth}}$ can lead to discrepancies in the estimated SFRs.

-To quantify the relative impact of radial migration on the SFH, we compute the fractional difference, $\Delta$SFR$_{\text{fr}}$, which is shown in the bottom panels of Figure \ref{SFH} and is obtained using the equation:
+To quantify the relative impact of radial migration on the SFH, we computed the fractional difference, $\Delta$SFR$_{\text{fr}}$, shown in the bottom panels of Figure~\ref{SFH}, using the following equation:

 where $\Delta\text{SFR}=\text{SFR}_\text{Birth}-\text{SFR}_{\text{Final}}$.
-To normalize the variations in SFR and to avoid artificially inflated fractional differences, a threshold is imposed: the SFR in each bin is set to zero when it falls below a minimum of 0.01 $\text{M}_\odot \text{ pc}^{-2} \text{ Gyr}^{-1}$.
+To normalize variations in the SFR and avoid artificially inflated fractional differences, we imposed a threshold: the SFR in each bin was set to zero when it fell below 0.01~$\mathrm{M}_\odot,\mathrm{pc}^{-2},\mathrm{Gyr}^{-1}$.
 This ensures that the computed values of $\Delta \text{SFR}_{\text{fr}}$ remain meaningful and are not dominated by numerical artifacts in low-SFR regimes.
-A positive value of $\Delta \text{SFR}_{\text{fr}}$ indicates that using R$_{\text{Final}}$ results in an underestimation of the actual SFH, meaning that a fraction of stars have migrated away, altering the present-day interpretation of the galaxy's SFH.
+A positive value of $\Delta \text{SFR}_{\text{fr}}$ indicates that using R$_{\text{Final}}$ results in an underestimation\footnote{This convention follows the definition used by \cite{minchev25} to facilitate direct comparison.} of the actual SFH, meaning that a fraction of stars have migrated away, altering the present-day interpretation of the galaxy's SFH.
 Conversely, a negative value suggests that using R$_{\text{Final}}$ overestimates the SFH, due to migration of stars from other parts of the disk being brought into the associated region.
 In cases where $\text{SFR}_{\text{Birth}} = 0$ (in $\text{M}_\odot \text{ pc}^{-2} \text{ Gyr}^{-1}$), we set $\Delta \text{SFR}_{\text{fr}}$ to NaN, as the fractional quantity becomes undefined.
-These instances correspond to time periods and radial regions where there was no in-situ star formation, yet the final SFR is non-zero due to the presence of migrated stars.
+These instances correspond to time periods and radial regions where there was no in situ star formation, yet the final SFR is non-zero due to the presence of migrated stars.
 Such conditions emphasize the tangible impact of radial migration in populating parts of the galactic disk with stars that did not form locally, potentially leading to the misinterpretation of spatially resolved SFHs if migration is not properly accounted for.
 The color bar at the top of the figure represents different radial bins, helping to visualize how variations in SFH correlate with galactic radius.